Former Marfin boss says Cyprus to blame for crisis

 MIG, he said, remained healthy.

-“MIG believes that Greece will remain within the euro zone and that the period of stabilization of its economy is fast approaching.
-In such a case, when this dramatic cycle of decline reaches an end, MIG is expected to recover its accounting losses and will be able to reward its patient and long-term investors who honor it with their trust.”
+“MIG believes that Greece will remain within the euro zone and that the period of stabilisation of its economy is fast approaching.
+In such a case, when this dramatic cycle of decline reaches an end, MIG is expected to recover its accounting losses and will be able to reward its patient and long-term investors who honour it with their trust.”